PHOTOGRAPHY GEAR GUIDE: CAMERAS

 Sony a99 II

 Sony’s newest flagship fullframe A-mount camera share the 42.4MP back-illuminated AF sensor and 5-Axis Image Stabilzation system found in a7RII.
-It’s Sony’s best DSLR-style camera ever made with the fastest AF in its class!
+It’s the best DSLR-style camera ever made with the fastest AF in its class!

 Fixed Lens Cameras